ssato/python-anyconfig/README.rst

 and install built RPMs.

-Otherwise, try usual ways to build and/or install python modules such like 'pip install anyconfig', 'easy_install anyconfig', 'python setup.py bdist', etc.
+Otherwise, try usual ways to build and/or install python modules such like 'pip install anyconfig', 'python setup.py bdist', etc.

 How to hack
 ==============